nodejitsu/godot/README.md

-orchestrion2
+godot
 ============

-Orchestrion is a streaming real-time event processor similar to Riemann or Storm written in node.js
+Godot is a streaming real-time event processor similar to Riemann or Storm written in node.js